Ayushman-Pyne/Obsidian-Brain/1 - Rough Notes/Week 0 - Scratch.md

 The above table represents the ASCII equivalent to represent letters.
 For Example: 65 in binary would be interpreted by the computer as the letter **'A'** or 01000001 will be **'A'**.
 Only points to remember from the table are number of A-Z and a-z.

 Unicode is another way to represent the same.
-Unicode usually is 32
+Unicode usually is 32 bits.

+#### U+1F602 is used to represent the 😂 face in Unicode.

+Another interesting thing about unicode is the combining of emojis or different elements of an emoji.
+For example: There is this 👍 emoji and this 👍🏻 emoji, they both represent thumbs up but are different in skin color.
+To represent them in unicode there were two ways.
+The first being to assign a different value for both the emojis, but that would create problems when there are more than one hand sign and 5 skin tones.
+The problem being that